1005 N. Marion St.

 Additional Resources

-Where is the Felony Probation Office in Pasco County Located? – For any felony probation case in East Pasco County, FL, contact the Felony Probation Office located at 14450 7th St., Dade City, FL 33525.
-For any felony probation case in West Pasco County, FL, contact the Felony Probation Office located across the street from the Judicial Center, inside Counsel Square at the following address: 7619 Little Rd., Suite C150 New Port Richey, FL 34654.
+Where is the Felony Probation Office in Pasco County Located? – For any felony probation case in East Pasco County, FL, contact the Felony Probation Office at 14450 7th St., Dade City, FL 33525.
+For any felony probation case in West Pasco County, FL, contact the Felony Probation Office located across the street from the Judicial Center, inside Counsel Square at the following address: 7619 Little Rd., Suite C150, New Port Richey, FL 34654.
 The phone number for the felony probation office is (727) 841-4131.

-This article was last updated on Friday, October 16, 2020.
+This article was last updated on Tuesday, May 2, 2023.